 - The second copy is intended to be used by the consumer when they use the invoice to get a deduction or reimbursement for their expenses

-- The third copy is meant as a bookkeeping copy for the customer
+- The third copy is meant as a bookkeeping copy for a customer